MikeChav/SCT_Code/README.md

 "V" that is a list of lists.
 Each list should be interpreted as a linear order of the candidates, i.e., a vote.

-Sample files are provided in the examples folder, and each generated example should match the "C" and "V" fields of its corresponding sample file.
+Sample files are provided in the `computer_generated_examples` folder, and each generated example  should match the "C" and "V" fields of its corresponding sample file.
 The sample files were generated on a single Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz running Linux 5.18.9 with 16 GB or RAM.

 # Checker